 Alternatively, if all backend LDAP servers are PingDirectory Servers (version 8.0.0.0 and later), you can configure a load-balancing algorithm to automatically discover the backend servers.
-See Automatic backend LDAP server discovery.
+See Automatic backend discovery on page 185.

 LDAP external servers monitor and report the availability of backend LDAP servers using LDAP health checks.
-See LDAP health checks.
+See LDAP health checks on page 190.